WaylonWalker/waylonwalkerv2/src/pages/blog/python-args-and-kwargs.md

 devto-id: ''

 ---
-Passing inputs into kedro is a key concept.
-Understanding how it accepts a single catalog key as input is quite trivial that easily makes sense, but passing a list or dictionary of catalog entries can be a bit confusing.

-## *args/**args review

 I setup a repl.it with these examples so that you can quickly jump in, run it, break it, fix it, add breakpoints and really get a feel for them yourself.
 Check it out 👉 [https://repl.it/@WaylonWalker/args#main.py](https://repl.it/@WaylonWalker/args#main.py)